Frenotomy (Release of Tongue Tie)

 What should I expect after the procedure?

-This procedure is typically done on newborn infants in the first week or so of life.
-At this age, they rarely have any prolonged discomfort, beyond the brief time that the procedure actually takes.
-While babies in general have fussy periods, crying during the week after frenotomy is generally no more frequent than without the procedure.
+All babies have fussy periods, but crying during the week after frenotomy is generally no more frequent than without the procedure.
 Pain medication is generally not necessary, and doesn’t seem to make any difference in their overall mood.
 Of course, if there is any concern, I am always happy to see your child at any time.

 When can I feed my baby after the procedure?